 After a Report is made against a member of the clergy, the bishop of the diocese may inhibit the member of the clergy concerned as follows.

-If the bishop considers that great scandal is likely to arise from the member of the clergy against whom a Report has been made continuing to perform the duties of that member of the clergy’s office, or there is imminent danger to the Reporting Party or to a third person, the bishop may inhibit the member of the clergy concerned for up to 90 days.
-An inhibition must be in writing, and it must state the reasons why it was issued, state its terms specifically, and describe in reasonable detail the act or acts restrained or required.
+If the bishop considers that great scandal is likely to arise from the member of the clergy against whom a Report has been made continuing to perform the duties of that member of the clergy’s office, or there is imminent danger to the Reporting Party, to a third person, or to the process of investigating a Report, the bishop may inhibit the member of the clergy concerned for up to 90 days.
+An inhibition must be in writing, and must state the reasons why it was issued, state its terms specifically, and describe in reasonable detail the act or acts restrained or required.
 Any member of the clergy so inhibited shall be entitled to that member of the clergy’s full stipend for the period of the inhibition.
 If required by the bishop, however, the member of the clergy must deliver up all keys, passwords, access codes, credentials for electronic systems, and any other property, other than a parsonage or rectory, held by virtue of that member of the clergy’s office.

-With the approval of the Standing Committee of the diocese, an inhibition may be extended in increments of up to 90 days, with or without amendments.
+With the approval of the Standing Committee of the diocese (or the Archbishop in the case of any special jurisdiction), an inhibition may be extended in increments of up to 90 days, with or without amendments.

 After a Report is made against a bishop, the archbishop may inhibit the bishop as follows.

-If the archbishop considers that great scandal is likely to arise from the bishop against whom a Report has been made continuing to perform the duties of his office, or there is imminent danger to the Reporting Party or to a third person, the archbishop may inhibit the bishop concerned for up to 90 days.
+If the archbishop considers that great scandal is likely to arise from the bishop against whom a Report has been made continuing to perform the duties of his office, or there is imminent danger to the Reporting Party, to a third person, or to the process of investigating a Report, the archbishop may inhibit the bishop concerned for up to 90 days.
 Prior to such inhibition, the archbishop must obtain the written approval of four of the five senior active diocesan bishops by date of admission (exclusive of the archbishop, the bishop to be inhibited, and any bishop who may recuse himself).
 Any bishop so inhibited shall be entitled to his full stipend for the period of the inhibition.
 If required by the archbishop, however, the bishop must deliver up all keys, passwords, access codes, credentials for electronic systems, and any other property, other than an episcopal residence, held by virtue of his office.

 With the written approval of four of the five senior active diocesan bishops by date of admission (exclusive of the archbishop, the bishop to be inhibited, and any bishop who may recuse himself), an inhibition may be extended in increments of up to 90 days, with or without amendments.